-- Aim 1 Ensure that the public rights of way network is open and available for use. - 1.1 Surveys to undertake surveys using students and SNPA wardens - 1.2 Least Restrictive Options Encourage landowners to select least restrictive options - 1.3 Inspecting Promoted Routes Inspect our promoted routes annually - 1.4 Surface Vegetation Clearance Explore potential of volunteer groups to assist with this work - Aim 2 Provide an up-to-date and widely available Definitive Map and Statement. - 2.1 Consolidation of Map Updated Map & Statement to be produced every 5 years - 2.2 Statement of Priorities To review our priorities and policies - 2.3 Maintain digital online map Explore potential to include more information on routes - Aim 3 Provide a more connected, safe and accessible network suitable for all users. - 3.1 Active travel Ensure new routes are logical and well-maintained - 3.2 Cycle routes Seek funding to improve verges for cyclists - 3.3 Surface improvements Maintain surface to suitable standard - 3.4 Bridge improvements Provide information where bridge closures prevent access - 3.5 Links to Coastal Path Explore additional links to local communities and other routes
+• Aim 1 - Ensure that the public rights of way network is open and available for use

+- 1.1 Surveys to undertake surveys using students and the work undertaken within the Service Level Agreement with Snowdonia National Park Authority by SNPA wardens - 1.2 Least Restrictive Options Encourage landowners to select least restrictive options - 1.3 Inspecting Promoted Routes Inspect our promoted routes annually - 1.4 Surface Vegetation Clearance Explore potential of volunteer groups to assist with this work - 1.5 To work in partnership with the SNPA within the SLA - 1.6 Maintenance and Enforcement

+• Aim 2 - Provide an up-to-date and widely available Definitive Map and Statement

+- 2.1 Consolidation of Map Updated Map & Statement to be produced every 5 years - 2.2 Statement of Priorities To review our priorities and policies - 2.3 Maintain digital online map Explore potential to include more information on routes

+• Aim 3 - Provide a more connected, safe and accessible network suitable for all users

+- 3.1 Active travel Ensure new routes are logical and well-maintained - 3.2 Cycle routes Seek funding to improve verges for cyclists - 3.3 Surface improvements Maintain surface to suitable standard - 3.4 Bridge improvements Provide information where bridge closures prevent access - 3.5 Links to Coastal Path Explore additional links to local communities and other routes

-- Aim 4 Improve the promotion, understanding and use of the network. - 4.1 Improved targeted information on internet Provide more information on promoted routes - 4.2 Promote Walking Week and Cerdded Conwy Walks Support voluntary groups in Conwy - Aim 5 Encourage greater community involvement in managing local rights of way. - 5.1 Community Maintenance Scheme Promote the scheme to Town and Community Councils - 5.2 Volunteer groups Explore development of volunteer activity
+• Aim 4 - Improve the promotion, understanding and use of the network

+- 4.1 Improved targeted information on internet Provide more information on promoted routes - 4.2 Promote walks and festivals Support voluntary groups in Conwy

+• Aim 5 - Encourage greater community involvement in managing local rights of way

+- 5.1 Community Maintenance Scheme Promote the scheme to Town and Community Councils - 5.2 Volunteer groups Explore development of volunteer activity - 5.3 Local Access Forum

-The targets will be broken down further through the annual delivery plans which will be prepared.
+These aims will be broken down further through the annual delivery plans which will be prepared.
 The Delivery Plans will contain SMART targets which will form the basis of an annual report.
-This annual report will be available on the Authority website.
+This annual report will be made available on the Authority website.

-Whilst it is acknowledged that this plan is more realistic than previous documents it is focused on what can realistically be achieved through ongoing financial austerity and with conflicting resource pressures.
+Whilst it is acknowledged that this plan is more realistic than previous documents it is focused on what can realistically be achieved taking account of ongoing financial pressures and with conflicting resource pressures.
 CCBC remains ambitious and recognises at all levels throughout the Authority that access to public open areas and robust management of the rights of way network should be maintained.
-Positive management of the network can contribute towards the Welsh Government Prosperity for All agenda and our wider socio economic duties contained with the Future Generations and Wellbeing Act.
+Positive management of the network can contribute towards the Welsh Government Prosperity for All agenda and our wider socio economic duties by virtue of the Future Generations and Wellbeing Act.